 Upon taking the TRS-25 out of the box, its weight is the first thing you notice.

 It’s not too heavy, but not crazy light.
-If you’ve held any all-metal construction red dot sights, you know what this feels like.
-Pretty solid so far.
+You know what this feels like if you’ve held any all-metal construction red dot sights.
+It’s pretty solid so far.